DFE-Digital/bat-design-history/app/posts/school-placements/2023-09-13-experiment-6-managing-school-and-mentor-send-capabilities.md

 #### Other experiences

 This question allows users to add information about a mentor’s vocational experience.
-This allows the ITT provider to understand more about the mentor when setting up new school placements.
+This information enables the ITT provider to understand more about the mentor when setting up new school placements.

 ![Image showing the mentor other experiences question](experiment-6-edit-mentor--other-experiences.png 'Mentor other experiences question')